opengovsg/GoGovSG/README.md

 on port 8080 instead.

 Because redirects are served directly from the backend, shortlinks can be accessed via `localhost:3000/shortlink`, but that is really being proxied to `localhost:8080/shortlink`.
-Also, given that GoGovSG will attempt to send emails directly from your computer when running on localhost, there is a chance that the email might land in spam or not be sent entirely.
-To mitigate this, we have set the one-time password for all log-in attempts on localhost to be `111111`.
+One-time passwords for all log-in attempts on localhost will use [maildev](https://github.com/maildev/maildev), accesed via `http://localhost:1080/`

 ### Setting up the infrastructure